kushalpagolu/tello_epoch_rl/README.md

     ```
     python main_updated.py

     ```

-    -   Use the `--connect-drone` flag to enable drone control.
-If you omit this flag, the script will run in streamer mode and simulate drone actions.
+4. Use the `--connect-drone` flag to enable drone control when you connect both the drone and the Emotiv Epoch X headset.
+If you omit this flag, the script will run in streamer mode and simulate drone actions and print them on the console.

-4.   ```
+    ```
     python main_updated.py --connect-drone

     ```

 ### Code Explanation